 - Wilson’s disease

-tranquilizers that affect the central nervous system
+tranquilizers that affect your central nervous system

-- are at a high risk for stroke
+- are at high risk of stroke

 - have a degenerative brain disease